-Members are your most important stakeholders.
-If you are writing something new, test it with members before it is sent.
+Plain language writing is reader focused.
+If you are writing something new, test it with members before you send it.
 Get member input through formal field testing or informally.
 HCPF has a Member Experience Advisory Council (MEAC), and our standard procedure strongly recommends member testing when possible.
-State statute calls for member testing of all appealable correspondence.
-Members are the focus of plain language writing.
-Get member input through our Member Experience Advisory Council (MEAC) when possible.
+Get member input through (MEAC) when possible.